AnoopKiranAM/MSR_Assignment2/README.md

 ## Data
 The input file for the execution is the data.csv file present in data folder.
 The data.csv file was obtained from the Research Paper.
-We have used the column by name "Pull Request" present in data.csv [link to File](https://github.com/AnoopKiranAM/MSR_Assignment2/blob/main/data/data.csv) for our process.
-We have utilized all the PR link and using the automated process to obtaine the title, comment, conversation etc.., The result of the execution is stored in the result.csv [link to File](https://github.com/AnoopKiranAM/MSR_Assignment2/blob/main/data/result.csv) file which help us in answering the Research Question 1 of the paper.
+We have used the column by name "Pull Request" present in [data.csv](https://github.com/AnoopKiranAM/MSR_Assignment2/blob/main/data/data.csv) for our process.
+We have utilized all the PR link and using the automated process to obtaine the title, comment, conversation etc.., The result of the execution is stored in the [result.csv](https://github.com/AnoopKiranAM/MSR_Assignment2/blob/main/data/result.csv) file which help us in answering the Research Question 1 of the paper.